I grew up in a dual-income family with both parents working full-time in office jobs.

 Both of them were financially independent and prudent enough not to overspend on our childhood.

 I definitely agree with NTUC Income that this is the “best gift” that any parent can give to their child.
-If parents are able to balance their own retirement plans with caring for children, the kids would be able to enjoy the fruits of their
+If parents are able to balance their own retirement plans with caring for children, the kids would be able to enjoy the fruits of their labour and discipline in their adulthood.

 The point of writing this post is simply to debunk traditional mindsets that dual-income families are not good for children.